mathematica-mpr/design-d3-training/design-series/materials/Week 2/Slides/slides.md

 * Context is important here too
 * We run into this a lot a MPR
-  * Make sure that you design for your audience.
-Not everyone is a health policy expert
+  * Make sure that you design for your audience
+  * Not everyone is a health policy expert

 ---